kimmo1019/DeepCDR/README.md

 [use_gexp] - whether use gene expression data (default: True) [use_methy] - whether use DNA methylation data (default: True)
 ```
-One can run `python run_DeepCDR_classify.py -gpu_id 0 -use_mut True -use_gexp True -use_methy True` to implement the DeepCDR lassification model.
+One can run `python run_DeepCDR_classify.py -gpu_id 0 -use_mut True -use_gexp True -use_methy True` to implement the DeepCDR classification model.

 The trained model will be saved in `data/checkpoint` folder.
-The overall AUC and auPRn will be calculated.
+The overall auROC and auPRC will be calculated.

 ## External patient data